 I’m often asked technical questions about the process of making glass so here I’ll try to answer some of those questions over time.
 Starting with the myth about glass slowly creeping and flowing like a liquid from top to bottom so it gets thicker at the bottom This myth came […]

-Over the course of 3 years we painted over 350 butterflies visit this website for a private house.
+Over the course of 3 years we painted over 350 butterflies for a private house.
 Each of the butterflies are identifiable species from around the world.
-Commissioned by Damian HIrst we replaced all the plain windows over four floors of the converted mill.
-Here are a few images of the […]
+Commissioned by Damian HIrst we replaced visit this website all the plain windows over four visit this website floors of the converted mill.
+Here are a few images […]